Picture this situation.

 Challenges With Managing Multiple Projects

-The description above should give you an idea of how challenging the PM role is.
-They need to manage expectations for two, three, or many more projects.
+The description above should give you an idea of how challenging the project manager role is.
+They need to manage expectations for two, three, or many more projects while maintaining deliverables.
 One of those expectations includes dealing with project obstacles.
 Let’s look at these challenges in detail.

 1. Scope Creep